Femtoscopic correlation functions for general partial waves: Application to the $\Lambda(1520)$ resonance: Formalism

 The scattering wave function $\Psi$ in momentum space in the center-of-mass frame of the hadron-hadron pair can be obtained by the free relative wave function $\phi$, the loop function $G$, and the scattering amplitude $T$,

 where $\phi = \ket{\vec p}$ is the momentum eigenstate.
-To express the wave function in coordinate space, a complete set of momentum eigenstates is inserted, and it can be obtained by the Fourier transform, adopting the normalization conventions from Refs.~\cite{Aceti:2012dd,Vidana:2023olz},
+To express the wave function in coordinate space, a complete set of momentum eigenstates is inserted, and it can be obtained by the Fourier transform, adopting the normalization conventions as done in Refs.~\cite{Aceti:2012dd,Vidana:2023olz},